CHTC/chtc-website-source/_events/2023-07-10-throughput-computing-2023.md

 ### Workshop Hotel Accommodations

 We have arranged room blocks at a reduced rate at the Fluno Center and at two nearby hotels.
-We recommend you make your room reservation **ASAP**, as the number of rooms available at the reduced rate is limited (Madison is also a popular place to visit in the summer!).
+We recommend you make your room reservation **ASAP**, as the number of rooms available at the reduced rate is limited.
+(Madison is also a popular place to visit in the summer!)
 Please visit the [Local Arrangements](https://agenda.hep.wisc.edu/event/2014/page/55-local-arrangements) page to find information about how to book your hotel room at the reduced rate for each hotel.

 **Please note:** DoubleTree Madison is the only hotel with a *free shuttle service* to and from the airport.